unlock-protocol/unlock/locksmith/README.md

 ### Running in Production

-Locksmith's suggested production datastore is [Postgres](https://www.postgresql.org/), and will require access to a running Instance.
+Locksmith's suggested production datastore is [Postgres](https://www.postgresql.org/), and will require access to a running instance.

 You can configure your connection details in a few ways.
 Here are the suggested methods: